 Facilities, Technology, and Equipment

 The Center offers space for students to gather and meet.
-There are computer workstations, study areas, a microwave, a television, and conference room for meetings and study group sessions.
+There are computer workstations, study areas, a microwave, a television, and lounge seating.
 The Center is open from 8:00 a.m. until 5:00 p.m.
 Monday through Friday and offers extended hours to accommodate student organizations throughout the academic year.
 The Center is available upon request for the utilization of student organizations, departments, or committees by calling (719) 549-2329.